ycpcs/cs101-spring2022/assign/assign02.md

 Using Notepad++, create an empty document and write a brief summary of your findings.
 Save it as a file called **experiment.txt** in your **CS101\_Assign02** folder.
 In the report, indicate what percentage of games you won using each strategy.
 If one strategy seems to be better, state which one.

 Submit your code and report (the second and third deliverables) to Marmoset by running `make submit_ms2`.
-They are due by the end of day on **Thursday, Mar 17th**.
+They are due by the end of day on **Tuesday, Mar 22nd**.

 Hints
 -----